iam-peekay/personal-website/content/posts/2016-03-04_A-Beginner-Friendly-Introduction-to-Containers--VMs-and-Docker-79a9e3e119b.md

 Docker engine is the layer on which Docker runs.
 It’s a lightweight runtime and tooling that manages containers, images, builds, and more.
 It runs natively on Linux systems and is made up of:

-1\.
-A Docker Daemon that runs in the host computer.
+1. A Docker Daemon that runs in the host computer.\
-2\.
-A Docker Client that then communicates with the Docker Daemon to execute commands.
+2. A Docker Client that then communicates with the Docker Daemon to execute commands.\
-3\.
-A REST API for interacting with the Docker Daemon remotely.
+3. A REST API for interacting with the Docker Daemon remotely.

 #### Docker Client